-Families are expected to promote our school values with their children as agreed in the Home/School agreement and support school staff when antisocial behaviour needs addressing.
+Families are expected to promote our school values with their children and support school staff when antisocial behaviour needs addressing.

 There is a separate Anti-Bullying Policy to address bullying behaviour.
-See Appendix 3 There is a separate Exclusions Policy to address fixed term and permanent exclusions.
-See Appendix 2.
+See Appendix 3

 'Our behaviour strategy is aimed at improving educational outcomes for all pupils by promoting and supporting their engagement with education.'